vnarvaezt/pytorch_image_classification/README.md

 # Tranfer Learning for Garbage Classification

 ## General info
 This project classifies images using transfer learning.
-The pre-trained model use is ResNet-18.
+The pre-trained model used is ResNet-18.
-The main scenarios for trarnsfer learning are:
+2 scenarios were tested:
-1. Pre-trained models: In this scenario, a model is trained on a large dataset or task, and then the model's weights are fine-tuned on a smaller, related dataset or task.
+1. Pre-trained model: In this scenario, a model is trained on a large dataset or task, and then the model's weights are fine-tuned on a smaller, related dataset.
  A pre-trained image classification model like ResNet-18 is fine-tuned on a smaller dataset of images related to a specific domain of garbage classification.

-2. Domain adaptation: In this scenario, we assume that the garbage classification domain is different than the domain of the pre-trained model, and the goal is to adapt the model's knowledge from the source domain to improve performance on the target domain.
-This involved retraining the last layers of the model, and adding additional layers to better capture the features of the target domain.
+2. Domain adaptation: In this scenario, we assume that the garbage classification domain is different than the pre-trained model.
+The goal is to adapt the model's knowledge from the source domain to improve performance on the target domain.
+This involved retraining the last layers of the model, and adding additional layers.

+Without surprise, the 1st method is faster and shows better results than the 2nd.

 ## Technologies